michalmonday/CSV-Parser-for-Arduino/README.md

 Programmer must:
 * know and specify what type of values are stored in each of the CSV columns (see [this example](#specifying-value-types))
 * cast returned values appropriately (see [this example](#casting-returned-values))

-The parser does not handle quotes.
-What it means?
-Let's assume we  have the following CSV file:

-> "field1","fie,ld2"

-Typically, any proper CSV parser would extract these as 2 fields:
-* field1
-* fie,ld2

-Notice that double-quotes would not be a part of extracted values.
-But this parser is simple, it would treat these as 3 fields:
-* "field1"
-* "fie
-* ld2"

-Double-quotes being part of extracted strings (that's what this parser would do).

 ## Specifying value types